clarkjo12/Easy-Weather-OBS/README.md

 *Edit "styles.css" until it looks good to you. - then "Save All" *Edit "styles.css" until it looks good to you. - then "Save All"

-Now, in the the folder, "Easy-Weather-OBS" double click the "main.html" file - it should open your browers, displaying the picture below. <br>
+Now, in the the folder "Easy-Weather-OBS", double click the "main.html" file - it should open your browers, displaying the picture below. <br>

 Wait 3 minutes, and the App should begin working...if you open your browser's Dev Tools, view the Console; and you should see these calls coming in every 3 minutes.